Alex777x/interviewee/README.md

 different mic or speaker, you will need to set it as your default device in your system settings.

 ## License

-This project is licensed under the MIT License — see the [LICENSE] file for details.
+This project is licensed under the MIT License — see the [LICENSE]()https://github.com/Alex777x/interviewee/blob/master/LICENSE file for details.

+## Contributing
+Contributions are welcome!
+Feel free to open issues or submit pull requests to improve Interviewee.